aniruddha125/qbdemo/README.md

 mvn clean install -DchromeDriver="/path/to/chrome/driver/chromedriver"
 ```

-By default chrome tests are enabled in "TestNGRunTests.xml".
+By default chrome tests are enabled in "TestNGRunWebdriverTests.xml".
 Just enable the firefox tests to run it in firefox.

 - Command to run api tests :-